Matthew-Mosior/fasta-region-inspector/README.md

 This version of **FRI** is vastly improved upon from the [old version](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD) in numerous ways, including:
 - A completely re-worked internal memory representation of user-defined FASTA data.
   - The old implementation loaded the FASTA file in a strict ByteString, and then parsed it into an appropriate data structure using the [elynx-seq](https://hackage.haskell.org/package/elynx-seq) library.
   - There's nothing inherently wrong with the approach, but it doesn't scale well with sequencing data as this type of data is typically very large.
-That means the GC has to walk through this in-memory structure many times for all the functions that operate on this data.
+That means the garbarge collector (GC) has to walk through this in-memory structure many times for all the functions that operate on this data.
     - These functions include:
       - [ambiguityCodesWithinRegionCheck](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD/blob/master/src/fri.hs#L381)
       - [ambiguityCodesWithinRegionCheckSmall](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD/blob/master/src/fri.hs#L396)